gpozzi/gpozzi/README.md

 - 👀 I’m interested in developing a career into Data Analytics.

 - 🌱 Actively learning Python for data, Tableau, Power BI and SQL and really looking forward to applying them in new projects.
 Below, you will see the best projects I have done.
-Currently, they're binned into three categories: `Data visualization`, `data exploration` and `machine learning`.
+Currently, they're binned into three categories: `data visualization`, `data exploration` and `machine learning`.
 Each category has projects in it and will be accompanied by some form of documentation.

 - 📫 How to reach me: gonzalopozzi@gmail.com.
 Or visit my [portfolio webpage](https://gonzalopozzi.com.ar/)